joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 Bought my first domain name and got a “real” host.

 Speaking of making sites inaccessible, I started developing sites using Flash.
-I appreciated that, for the most part, the site was the same regardless of browser.
+I appreciated it, for the most part, the site was the same regardless of browser.
 I was really hung up on the “pixel perfect” thing and with the browser wars going on it seemed impossible.

 Flash was my first introduction into a front controller, or single-page app.